 VR music videos seem to be digging out a sweet spot of quick and fun VR experiences that use the depth of virtual reality to immerse viewers in music with powerful and impossible visuals.
 Chocolate, a new VR music video directed by Tyler Hurd, furthers the case for VR music videos with electro-kittens, masked dancers, and champagne.

 Based on a song of the same name by electronic artist Giraffage, Chocolate turns the viewer into a metallic tri-legged robot with wobbly fingers that are oddly satisfying to shake.
-You’ll start out staring at your new robo-self in a mirror, and once you get passed your wiggly fingers, you’ll see that your three legs animate in a convincingly creepy way as you move about the virtual space.
+You’ll start out staring at your new robo-self in a mirror, and once you get past your wiggly fingers, you’ll see that your three legs animate in a convincingly creepy way as you move about the virtual space.
 Indeed, this is a semi-interactive experience that’s rendered in real-time.

 After you get a feel for your robo-body, the song starts and a psychedelic landscape surrounds you, complete with rolling neon hills and a troupe of masked dancers surrounding a giant mirror that you’re standing on.
 The dancers are wearing oversized Mayan-like masks with cat faces, and groove to the music in unison around you.